-After a few years, Brian moved to Cambridge, MA to take classes at the Massachusetts Institute of Technology (MIT), studying what was then known as Social Inquiry, in particular the politics of high technology.
-But Brian soon received that the understanding of computing the social scientists were critiquing was not the understanding of programmers, the latter of which he described as, as "computation in the wild".
+After a few years, Brian moved to Cambridge, MA to take classes at the Massachusetts Institute of Technology (MIT), studying what was then known as Social Inquiry; in particular the politics of high technology.
+But Brian soon report that the understanding of computing the social scientists were critiquism was not the understanding of programmers, the latter of the described as, as "computation in the wild".